kumarlabgit/ESL-PSC/README.md

     - Thresholded binarization: prompt for lower/upper thresholds (with histogram + quantile tails) used only by the auto-selection algorithm.
     - Positive-trait percent contrast: require a minimum percent difference (`upper` vs `lower`) and greedily select closest non-overlapping pairs first.
   - For the positive-trait percent-contrast mode, the GUI can preview a threshold sweep plot (threshold vs selected pair count) before applying a threshold.
-  - Tie-breaking options are available when multiple sibling choices are valid: Longest sequence, Shortest distance, Max trait contrast, Composite best, Random, or Default.
+  - Tie-breaking options are available when multiple sibling choices are valid: Longest sequence, Shortest distance, Max trait contrast, Composite best, Random, or Simple deterministic.
   - Exported SVGs include the continuous colorbar and low/high labels.
 In continuous mode, manual binary tools such as Invert Phenotype and Set All to Non‑convergent are disabled by design.

 - Analysis modes (Parameters page and CLI)